Anonymousssssh/f1-lap-time-predictor/README.md

   So, Final dataset: 534 clean laps across 8 drivers.
 ## Feature Engineering
 - **tire_age** — counts how many laps a driver has done since last pit stop like 1,2,.. ,resetting to 0 each time they pit.
-This is meant to capture tier wear: the higher the number ,the more worn the tires ,and the slower the car should be.
+This is meant to capture tire wear: the higher the number ,the more worn the tires ,and the slower the car should be.
 - **tire_age_squared** — I added this because tire degradation is not necessarily a straight line; tires often wear faster later in a stint than early on.
 This feature is calculated for every for every laps (not just later ones), giving the model both a linear and non-linear representation of tire age lets it learn whether degradation accelerates over time, without me having to hardcode when that acceleration starts.